UPDATED Jan 2021: A few tweaks required for Kali 2020.4 distribution

-I’ve always found installing Dropbox on Kali linux a bit hit-and-miss but the more recent distributions of Kali linux seem to be a bit more stable so I thought I’d write a quite guide now its become a more predictable process.
+I’ve always found installing Dropbox on Kali linux a bit hit-and-miss but the more recent distributions of Kali linux seem to handle it a bit better so I thought I’d write a quite guide now its become a more predictable process.

 Ok so there’s a few things to know first: